In 2012, the 27 European Union countries received approximately 335,000 asylum applications:

 The somewhat outdated graph below, showing applications in 36 industrialized countries (OECD), points to a longterm upward trend:

-During the most recent years, however, a new increase:
+But again, the most recent years show a new increase:

 In general, the number of asylum seekers varies a lot over time, depending on the number and severity of crisis situations around the world, on the approval and entry policies of the receiving countries etc.